Upper airway resistance syndrome: Diagnosis

 UARS is diagnosed using the Respiratory Disturbance Index (RDI).
 A patient is considered to have UARS when they have an Apnea-Hypopnea Index (AHI) less than 5, but an RDI greater than or equal to 5.
 Unlike the Apnea-Hypopnea Index, the Respiratory Disturbance Index includes Respiratory Effort-related Arousals (RDI = AHI + RERA Index).
-In 2005, the definition of Sleep Apnea was changed to include patients with UARS by using RDI to determine sleep apnea severity.
+In 2005, the definition of sleep apnea was changed to include patients with UARS by using RDI to determine sleep apnea severity.

 The diagnosis of UARS is based on findings on a polysomnogram.
 On polysomnograms, a UARS patient will have very few apneas and hypopneas, but many Respiratory effort-related Arousals.

+Portable Home Sleep Test monitors (HST) are an alternative to sleep-laboratory polysomnography.
+Some of the HSTs allow for the breathing signals to be viewed within the raw data of the HST study and even a cursory review of these flow signals, will reveal those patients who would likely have upper airway resistance syndrome as well.
 RERAs are periods of increased respiratory effort lasting for more than ten seconds and ending in arousal.
 Whether or not an event is classified as a RERA or Hypopnea depends on the definition of Hypopnea used by the sleep technician.
 The American Academy of Sleep Medicine currently recognizes two definitions.
 The scoring of Respiratory Effort-related Arousals is currently designated as "optional" by the AASM.
 Thus, many patients who receive sleep studies may receive a negative result, even if they have UARS.

 Based on symptoms, patients are commonly misdiagnosed with idiopathic insomnia, idiopathic hypersomnia, chronic fatigue syndrome, fibromyalgia, or a psychiatric disorder such as ADHD or depression.
 Studies have found that children with UARS are frequently misdiagnosed with ADHD.
 One study found UARS or OSA present in up to 56% of children with ADHD.
 Studies show that symptoms of ADHD caused by UARS significantly improve or remit with treatment in surgically treated children.